orbicube/sorcle/README.md

 * To spin the wheel, create a file called "spin" in the directory.
 * To re-import your list, create a file called "import" in the directory.
 * For Windows users there are .bat files to trigger these with a Stream Deck or similar application.
-* Currently text is partially transparent and has an aliased look.
-To somewhat alleviate this in OBS, use the provided `backboard.png` (or the -992 variant for a little border) as a source behind the program.

 ## Configuration
 settings.toml is configurable, and you can swap out the sound and graphic files as needed.
 Changed settings will not be reflected on an import, you must restart the program for them to be reflected.